As an Amazon Associate I earn from qualifying purchases.

-Now often preachers hear of an increase in intensity and think of increased volume.
+Now often preachers hear about an increase in intensity and think of “increased volume.”
 Here the preacher yells and yells and his or her voice can give out as the wear and tear becomes greater and greater.

 Your Voice Can Give Out

 The other day I heard a preacher who was yelling.
 When the preacher got to his climax his voice totally gave out.
-While he was shaking hands at the door he could not even greet anyone, his voice had totally given out.
+He coudnl’t even talk after the sermon because of this abuse of the voice.

-In addition, I can see preachers who have a raspiness to their voice.
+In addition, all of us have heard that raspiness in many preacher’s voices.
 They have scraped their throat during years of wear and tear.
 All of this is due to the belief that the only way to increase intensity is by increasing the volume of your voice.

 Do Much More Without Straining